City of Regina Homepage

 The Government of Saskatchewan is providing an additional $783,000 10-year forgivable loan towards the capital development of the RHI project.

-The City is contributing $615,000 in capital funding through the Housing Incentive Program (HIP) and providing operating funding of $1 million annually to provide support services to the residents at the building.
+The City is contributing $615,000 in capital funding through the Housing Incentive Program (HIP) and is providing operating funding of $1 million annually to provide support services to the residents at the building through the Permanent Supportive Housing Operating Grant.

 More Information +